 - Based in Germany and Switzerland, with projects in Africa, the Middle East, Central and South America, and Asia.

-- Funds highly politicized Israeli and Palestinian advocacy NGOs, including Breaking the Silence (BtS), Physicians for Human Rights – Israel (PHR-I), Al-Mezan, Adalah, and Who Profits.
+- Funds highly politicized Israeli and Palestinian advocacy NGOs, including Breaking the Silence (BtS), Physicians for Human Rights – Israel (PHR-I), Al-Mezan, Adalah, Al-Haq, Who Profits, the Union of Agricultural Work Committees (UAWC), and the Palestinian Medical Relief Society (PMRS).
 (See below for complete funding information).
+Of these, PHR-I, Al-Mezan, Adalah, Al-Haq and Who Profits received core funding in 2015.

 |Who Profits||NIS 48,840|